absmach/magistrala-docs/docs/dev-guide/entities.md

 - `AccessProviderRoleActions` is an optional list of actions assigned by the access provider.
 - `ConnectionTypes` is an optional field representing different connection protocols the client can use.
 It is a slice of connection types.

-Hence any phsical device with an embeded system can be handed a unique key (**secret**) that will be used as a token during publishing and subscribing to a channel can be classified as a thing.
+Hence any phsical device with an embeded system can be handed a unique key (**secret**) that will be used as a token during publishing and subscribing to a channel can be classified as a client.

 The API endpoint for interacting with clients are described in the [clients API][clients-api].
 The CLI for interacting with clients are described in the [clients CLI][clients-cli].